Francis Rawdon-Hastings, 1st Marquess of Hastings: Southern Campaign

 He went south to the Siege of Charleston with reinforcements.
 After the city fell to the British, Lord Cornwallis posted him at Camden (16 August 1780) as the British sought to occupy South Carolina.
 Rawdon commanded the British left wing at the Battle of Camden.
 When Cornwallis went into Virginia, he left Rawdon in effective command in the South.

 Perhaps his most noted achievement was the victory in 1781 at the Battle of Hobkirk's Hill, in which, in command of only a small force, he defeated by superior military skill and determination, a much larger body of Americans.
 Thinking (in error) that General Nathanael Greene had moved his artillery away, Rawdon attacked Greene's left wing.
 Rawdon quickly concentrated his entire force on the American left flank, using the military advantage of local superiority, which forced the American line to collapse and abandon the field in disorder.

 However, Rawdon was forced to begin a gradual retreat to Charleston.
 He relieved the Siege of Ninety-Six, evacuating its small garrison and conducting a limited pursuit of American troops.
 He withdrew his forces to Charleston.
 In July 1781, in poor health, he gave up his command.
 On his return to Great Britain, he was captured at sea by François Joseph Paul de Grasse, but was exchanged.
 After Rawdon's departure, the British evacuated Charleston as the war drew to a close.
 They took thousands of Loyalists and freed slaves with them, having promised freedom to slaves of rebels who joined their lines, resettling these groups in Nova Scotia and the Caribbean.

-Peace years

-On his arrival in England, Rawdon was honoured by King George III, who created him an English peer (Baron Rawdon) in March 1783.
-In 1789 his mother succeeded to the barony of Hastings, and Rawdon added the surname of Hastings to his own.